numpy/numpy.org/content/en/case-studies/gw-discov.md

 GW detection has enabled researchers to discover entirely unexpected phenomena while providing new insight into many of the most profound astrophysical phenomena known.
-Number crunching and data visualization is a crucial step that helps scientists gain insights into data gathered from the scientific observations and understand the results.
+Number crunching and data visualization are crucial steps that help scientists gain insights into data gathered from scientific observations and understand the results.
 The computations are complex and cannot be comprehended by humans unless it is visualized using computer simulations that are fed with the real observed data and analysis.
 NumPy